 Bachelor of Advanced Studies (Honours)

 This course will develop graduates who will be able to provide creative solutions, by integrating a Christian worldview and discipline expertise, to complex issues such as social and environmental responsibility.
-Skills in problem solving and communication to transfer complex knowledge and ideas to a variety of audiences are developed alongside high-level specialist knowledge and expertise in the graduates’ chosen discipline area.
+Skills in problem solving and communication to transfer complex knowledge and ideas to a variety of audiences are developed alongside high-level specialist knowledge and expertise in the graduates’ chosen discipline area of Business, Education or Theology.

 The course structure is based on two semesters (each of 12 weeks duration, plus an exam week), with 40 credit points taught in each semester.
 It comprises: